 The Conspiracy

 We do not have to search far for answers.
-For example, in both his gospel account and the Book of Acts, Luke applies the predictions of the Second Psalm to the arrest, trial, and execution of Jesus.
+For example, in his gospel account and the Book of Acts, Luke applies the predictions of the Second Psalm to the arrest, trial, and execution of Jesus.

 Stormy Road Ahead - Photo by Raychel Sanner on Unsplash